polterguy/polterguy.github.io/tutorials/http-rest/index.md

 Of course the exact semantics of what your endpoints are actually doing, differs from API to API - But the above is the default (and correct) way to think of HTTP verbs.
 Only the 3 last slots in the list above can be given a **[payload]** or a **[filename]** argument - And you can only provide _one_ of these arguments.

-## Wrapping up

-In this article we walked you through how to invoke HTTP endpoints using Hyperlambda.
-We talked about HTTP headers, automatic conversion back and forth between lambda objects and JSON, in addition to some additional features of the HTTP slots in Hyperlambda.

 * [Documentation](/documentation/)